-- a) The type of activities that ERNs and Industry might engage in, beyond the major programmes like IHI which support public-private partnerships broadly - a) The mechanics of enabling collaborations how can ERNs work with Industry when they are not legal entities?
+- a) The type of activities that ERNs and Industry might engage in, beyond the major programmes like IHI which support public-private partnerships broadly - b) The mechanics of enabling collaborations how can ERNs work with Industry when they are not legal entities?

-This section of the toolkit has been designed to support the initiation of projects between ERNs and Industry, by firstly summarizing what the first 3 official Together4RD pilots, initiated in 2023, planned to do
+This section of the toolkit has been designed to support the initiation of projects between ERNs and Industry, by firstly achievements and added-value of ERNs to-date, which suggest where there might be

-- O highlighting specific examples of public-private collaborations in the rare and highly specialised conditions space, outside of these pilots (largely pre-dating the ERNs) - O propose a range of activities, beyond the traditional clinical trial or more standard involvement in IHI projects, for instance, on which ERNs and industry could work together to generate added value
+- summarising what the first 3 official Together4RD pilots, initiated in 2023, planned to do - highlighting specific examples of public-private collaborations in the rare and highly specialised conditions space, outside of these pilots (largely pre-dating the ERNs) - proposing a range of activities, beyond the traditional clinical trial or more standard involvement in IHI projects, for instance, on which ERNs and industry could work together to generate added value.